(Last Update: 04/18/2025)

 What sleeping position and mattress preference people with sleep apnea should choose?

 People with sleep apnea often benefit from sleeping on their side or in an elevated position to keep the airways open.
 An adjustable bed or wedge pillow can be beneficial.
 Mattress preferences are generally important.
-What is the absolute best sleeping position?

 Overall, the best sleeping position is lying on your side or back.
 These positions support your spine, reduce back and shoulder pain and pressure on spinal tissues, and help your muscles relax and recover.